vastchain/tossfs/README.md

 * Hard link is not supported.
 * The tool is not suitable for scenarios with highly concurrent reads/writes as it will increase the system load.

-## Get involved in development

-0. For the development procedure, refer to: https://github.com/rockuw/oss-sdk-status#development-oss-members-only.
-1. After the code is submitted, ensure the travis CI is in the PASS status.
-2. Every time a new version is released:
-  - Run 'scripts/build-pkg.py' to generate the corresponding installer package.
-  - Release a version on the [Release Page][releases].
-  - Upload the generated installer package to the corresponding Release directory.

 ### Related